OctopusDeploy/docs/docs/packaging-applications/nuget-packages/index.md

 :::hint
 **NuGet packages**
 NuGet packages are basically ZIP files with extra metadata describing the contents of the package.
-They follow theÂ [Open Packaging Conventions,](http://en.wikipedia.org/wiki/Open_Packaging_Conventions)Â and use the .nupkg file extension.
-You canÂ [learn more about NuGet and NuGet Packages](http://docs.nuget.org/docs/start-here/overview) on the official NuGet website.
+They follow the [Open Packaging Conventions,](http://en.wikipedia.org/wiki/Open_Packaging_Conventions) and use the .nupkg file extension.
+You can [learn more about NuGet and NuGet Packages](http://docs.nuget.org/docs/start-here/overview) on the official NuGet website.
 :::